piqnt/planck.js/docs/pages/api/classes/World.md

 Create a rigid body given a definition.
 No reference to the definition is retained.

-Warning: This function is locked during callbacks.
+Warning: This function is locked when a world simulation step is in progress.
+Use queueUpdate to schedule a function to be called after the step.

 ##### Parameters